mperdeck/jsnlog/README.md

 # JSNLog

-JSNLog lets you insert loggers in your client side JavaScript, configure them in your web.config, and store their messages in your server side logs - without any server side coding.
+JSNLog lets you insert loggers in your client side JavaScript, configure them via a configuration file on the web server, and store their messages in your server side logs - without any server side coding.

 Visit [jsnlog.com](http://www.jsnlog.com) to:

-* Install JSNLog with the JSNLog NuGet package;
+* Download and install JSNLog;
 * Get started quickly with JSNLog;
 * Get full documentation.